guettli/golang-and-vscode/README.md

 After a search the searched term is still highlighted.
 I use ctrl-b to hide the panel on the left side, which removes the highlighting.
 Maybe there is an alternative solution?

+# Move Primary Side Bar Right

+From time to time I use ctrl-b to hide the primary side bar, so that I have the full width for the code.
+With the default (Primary side bar on the left side), this make the code "jump" from the middle to the left side.

+This feels uncomfortable.
+I would like to have the code on the same place on the screen (with or without primary side bar).

 # Git

 I use the GitLens plugin.